Stupid Dream: Track listing

-The re-release was in the form as both a 2 disc CD/DVD-A set, and double vinyl LP.
+The re-release was in the form of both a 2 disc CD/DVD-A set, and double vinyl LP.
 The double vinyl LP was only available through the band's official store, Burning Shed.
 The CD contains a new mix of the album by Wilson, and the DVD-A contains a 5.1 surround mix, the video for "Piano Lessons", and two bonus tracks, the full 14-minute version of "Even Less", and "Ambulance Chasing", both previously released on Recordings in 2001.
 The Korean edition of Stupid Dream included the "Piano Lessons" video as well.